 The Criminal Justice (CRJ) program is designed to provide a solid foundational understanding of the American justice system.
 Students are required to complete a range of major courses that blend academic learning with a highly emphasized experiential focus.
-Under the instruction of a diverse faculty of practicing professionals, hands-on learning exercises are utilized to translate conceptual awareness into real world application of knowledge.
-Individual and team-based class-room learning is also augmented by internship opportunities in area agencies and offices.
+Under the instruction of a diverse faculty of practicing professionals, hands-on learning exercises are utilized to translate conceptual awareness into real-world application of knowledge.
+Individual and team-based classroom learning is also augmented by internship opportunities in area agencies and offices.
 The program is designed to meet the needs of both traditional and non-traditional students who seek to gain the education necessary to penetrate or advance within any number of justice professions.
 Students will need to earn a C or better in each course in order for it to count towards graduation.

 Graduates of the Criminal Justice program will be well-positioned to: